 Shortly after this, my parents decided to move to Eastbourne, where I continued with both music and drama studies, studying the 'cello outside of school and performing in school musicals.
 After my GCSEs, I went on to study English Literature, Psychology and Drama at A-level, taking my Grade VIII Cello exam, taking part in a masterclass with Steven Isserliss, performing Ophelia in ‘Hamlet’ and competing in a National Shakespeare competition.

 Although I initally wanted to study Drama and English Literature, I was advised that Acting was a near-impossible profession to make a living in, so I was encouraged to take double Music A-level in a gap year and, from there, I was advised to go to Trinity College of Music to study a BMus in Cello and Piano.
-Two of my 'cello teachers during this period were taught by William Pleeth, who taught the legendary Jacqueline du Pré, making her my 'cellistic Aunt.)
+(Two of my 'cello teachers during this period were taught by William Pleeth, who taught the legendary Jacqueline du Pré, making her my 'cellistic Aunt.)
 The BMus at TCM taught me the principles of Dalcroze Eurhythmics, Kodaly, and Alexander Technique, along with performance skills, composition, improvisation, the history of music and pedagogy.
 Unfortunately, two years into the course, I had to leave due to physical health issues.

 Returning to Eastbourne, I was approached for 'cello lessons both privately and at local public schools, so I set up a practice, attaining a Certificate of Teaching with the Associated Boards of the Royal Schools of Music.
 Since 1999, I have been teaching the 'cello and piano peripatetically while raising my family, running workshops, concerts, orchestras, string ensembles and choirs.